zx80/flask-simple-auth/README.md

 a fake authentication mode useful for application testing.

 It allows to have a login route to generate authentication tokens.
+Support functions allow to hash new passwords.

 Compared to [Flask HTTPAuth](https://github.com/miguelgrinberg/Flask-HTTPAuth), there is one code in the app which does not need to know about which mode is being used, so switching between modes only impacts the configuration.

 ## Example

+There is no clue in the application code source about what kind of authentication is performed, which is the point.

 ```Python
 # app is a Flask application…